-Footage from the original pilot was worked into the December 19th, 1964 episode of Gilligan’s Island in the form of flashbacks, but it was not until October of 1992 that viewers finally got the chance to see the pilot in its entirety.
-The pilot was unearthed by cable channel TBS after an employee learned of its existence in a Gilligan’s Island book .
+Footage from the original pilot was worked into a December 1964 episode of Gilligan’s Island (“Birds Gotta Fly, Fish Gotta Talk”) in the form of flashbacks.
+It wasn’t until October 1992 that viewers finally got the chance to see the pilot in its entirety.
+It was unearthed by cable channel TBS after an employee learned of its existence from a Gilligan’s Island book .